DILiS-lab/pyproteonet/README.rst

-  ⚠️ **Warning**: This package is still under heavy development!

 PyProteoNet
 ===========

-**PyProteoNet** is a Python package for protein aggregation and imputation, as well as in silico data generation.
+**PyProteoNet** is a Python package for protein quantification and imputation as well as in silico data generation with a focus on evaluating different imputation methods on proteomics data.
 Mass spectrometry experiments are represented by a set of molecules.
 Generally, those molecules are proteins and peptides.
 However, the underlying data structures allow for the extension to arbitrary molecule types